 The location of your air conditioning blower motor depends on the type of unit.
 For traditional split AC systems and heat pumps, the blower motor is usually located within the unit’s indoor cabinet.
 Ductless mini-split systems have theirs incorporated within each air handler unit, which makes zoned heating and cooling possible.

 Window-mounted air conditioners also have their blower motors embedded inside the unit for packaging reasons.
 Some older models are belt-driven while others are directly driven off of the motor itself.

 Different Types of Blower Motors

 Did you know there’s more than one type of air conditioning blower motor?
 Most AC systems offer single-speed or variable-speed motors, depending on price and features.
 The former is relatively simple – when the thermostat calls for operation, the blower fan runs at 100% until it shuts off.

 A variable-speed blower motor, on the other hand, runs at different speeds.
 Also known as an “electronically commutated motor,” variable-speed motors can run at much lower speeds, providing more effective air circulation while using less energy.
 This also means you can cool your home more evenly and enjoy greater comfort.

 What to Do If Your Blower Motor Stops Working

 In most cases, you can expect your air conditioning blower motor to last the life of the entire AC system.
-Nevertheless, there’s always a chance of that unit failing prematurely for a variety of reasons.
+Nevertheless, there’s always a chance of that unit failing prematurely for a variety of reasons, prompting an AC Repair.
 The most common reason aside from old age is neglect, usually through a lack of proper maintenance.